Johns Hopkins University: African-Americans

 Hopkins was a prominent abolitionist who supported Abraham Lincoln during the American Civil War.
-After his death, reports said his conviction was a decisive factor in enrolling Hopkins's first African-American student, Kelly Miller, a graduate student in physics, astronomy and mathematics.
+After his death, reports said his conviction and Quaker beliefs were decisive factors in enrolling Hopkins's first African-American student, Kelly Miller, a graduate student in physics, astronomy and mathematics.
 As time passed, the university adopted a "separate but equal" stance more like other Baltimore institutions.

 The first black undergraduate entered the school in 1945 and graduate students followed in 1967.
 James Nabwangu, a British-trained Kenyan, was the first black graduate of the medical school.
 African-American instructor and laboratory supervisor Vivien Thomas was instrumental in developing and conducting the first successful blue baby operation in 1944.
 Despite such cases, racial diversity did not become commonplace at Johns Hopkins institutions until the 1960s and 1970s.

 Women

 Hopkins's most well-known battle for women's rights was the one led by daughters of trustees of the university; Mary E. Garrett, M. Carey Thomas, Mamie Gwinn, Elizabeth King, and Julia Rogers.
 They donated and raised the funds needed to open the medical school, and required Hopkins's officials to agree to their stipulation that women would be admitted.
 The nursing school opened in 1889 and accepted women and men as students.
 Other graduate schools were later opened to women by president Ira Remsen in 1907.
 Christine Ladd-Franklin was the first woman to earn a PhD at Hopkins, in mathematics in 1882.
 The trustees denied her the degree for decades and refused to change the policy about admitting women.
 In 1893, Florence Bascomb became the university's first female PhD.
 The decision to admit women at undergraduate level was not considered until the late 1960s and was eventually adopted in October 1969.
 As of 2009–2010, the undergraduate population was 47% female and 53% male.
 In 2020, the undergraduate population of Hopkins was 53% female.